Lynn Anderson: 1970–1980: Rose Garden and breakthrough

 In 1970, Anderson's recording contract was bought by Columbia Records and she began recording for the new label that year.
 Two years prior, she married songwriter and producer Glenn Sutton, who ultimately became her producer at the label.
 Her first Columbia release was the Sutton-penned "Stay There, Till I Get There".
 The song became her fifth top ten hit on the Billboard Hot Country Singles chart, rising to number seven in 1970.
 Her eighth studio album of the same name was also released in 1970.
 According to writer Greg Adams, the album resembled the traditional country of her previous Chart recordings.
 Despite the success of Sutton's composition, Anderson claimed that it was hard for Sutton to provide additional material for her.
 His collaborator, Billy Sherrill, oversaw Sutton and chose many of his compositions for Tammy Wynette to record.
-"Glen was very politically connected at Columbia and Epic...so I had to find songs from other sources, which is why a lot of my songs were written by other people", she commented in 2011.
+"Glenn was very politically connected at Columbia and Epic...so I had to find songs from other sources, which is why a lot of my songs were written by other people", she commented in 2011.

 According to Anderson, she had found the original version of "Rose Garden" on "a Joe South album and loved it."
 She then brought it to the attention of Glenn Sutton.
 However, Sutton was against recording it because lines in the song were sung from a male perspective.
 However, he eventually acceded to Anderson after she kept bringing the song into recording sessions.
 Released as a single in October 1970, the song became Anderson's first number one single, topping the charts for five weeks.
 It was also her first to crossover onto the Billboard Hot 100, peaking at number three in February 1971.
-The song eventually became a hit in 15 other countries.
+The song was an international hit, reaching the Top-5 in 15 other countries.
 Its crossover success helped Anderson receive accolades from 13th Annual Grammy Awards, the Academy of Country Music and the Country Music Association.
 Anderson's eleventh studio album, Rose Garden, was released in December 1970.
 The record topped the Billboard country albums chart and spent 77 weeks on the survey altogether.
 It was also her highest-peaking album on the Billboard 200 chart list, reaching number 19.
 The record certified platinum in sales from the Recording Industry Association of America.